 John Henry Dodd, Private, 22050, Royal Engineers.
 John was born at Penlan-Coed, Aberarth on 15 April 1893, the son of Charles and Anne Dodd (nee Thomas).
 By 1901 the family lived at the Ram Inn, Coedmore, Carmarthen, before John moved to Dan-y-Coed, Llanddowror.
 John joined the army on 29 August 1917 and was placed into the 68th Battalion Training Reserve, based at Ripon in Yorkshire.
 In December 1917 John was transferred to 635th Home Service Company, Labour Corps.
 The 635th Home Service Company was stationed at Larkhill from September 1917 to April 1919, and then moved to Durrington until disbanded in June 1919.
 They were employed as cooks, clerks, orderlies, camp staff etc. John was seconded to the Royal Engineers and was sent to France on 15 January 1918, but by the end of March, had been sent home to Plymouth Hospital suffering from Shellshock.
 John received treatment at Devonport and Lyme Regis Hospitals before being recalled to the Labour Corps at Salisbury Plain on 20 August 1918.
 At the beginning of October 1918, John was taken seriously ill with Pneumonia and was sent to Bulford Manor Convalescent Home.
 He recovered and rejoined his unit, but soon fell ill again, and in February 1919 he was taken to Fargo Military Hospital, and then transferred to Plymouth Military Hospital where he died after an operation on 1 July 1919, aged 26.
 John is buried in the Efford Cemetery in Plymouth.

 David James, Sergeant, 448350, Royal Engineers.
 David was born at Llanybri on 19 October 1884, the son of Thomas and Hannah James.
-He moved to the Smithy, Llanddowror in 1908, and married Margaret Thomas, of St. Clears in 1910.
+He moved to the Smithy, Llanddowror in 1908, and married Martha Thomas, of St. Clears in 1910.
 David joined the 2/1st Welsh Field Company, Royal Engineers on 14 November 1914, and was promoted Farrier Sergeant on 27 September 1915.
 He was sent to the Dardanelles in October 1915 and from there was transferred to Egypt in December that year, when he was transferred to the 437th Field Company.
 He marched with the Forces from Egypt to Palestine and was present at the Battle of Gaza and other engagements.
 David was due to return to England in November 1917, and was returning firstly to Palestine on the Aragon when the ship was torpedoed by a submarine on 30 December 1917 and he was drowned, aged 33.
 David is remembered on the Alexandria (Chatby) Memorial, Egypt.
+He is also commemorated on war memorials at Llansteffan and at Llanybri.

 David Thomas John, Lance Corporal, 244, Australian Infantry.
 David was born on 2 July 1891, the eldest son of William and Eliza John, of Halfpenny Furze, Laugharne.
 David had a younger brother John James John, and a sister Mary Ann John who were both born in Glamorgan.
 Their youngest sister Sarah Jane John was born in Laugharne, in Halfpenny Furze.
 In 1913, David John married Lillian Evans of Laugharne, and they had a son, John William John.
 In 1913 David ran away from his family, and ended up in Bulli, New South Wales, where he found work as a Coalminer.
 On 18 August 1914, he enlisted at Randwick, NSW into the 4th Battalion, Australian Infantry, which was part of the 1st Australian Division.
 In October 1914 the battalion left Australia aboard the Troopship Euripides, and on 4 December disembarked at Cairo.
 After intensive training, the 1st Australian Division landed at Gallipoli on 25 April 1915, and took part in heavy fighting securing their beach-head at Anzac Cove.
 On 29 July 1915, David was temporarily transferred to duties with Brigade Engineers as a well sinker, but by 24 August 1915, David was suffering badly with fever, and was admitted to a Casualty Clearing Station, diagnosed with Pyrexia.
 David rejoined his Battalion on 2 January 1916, after it had evacuated from Gallipoli.
 On 29 March 1916, the Battalion boarded the troopship Transylvania and embarked from Alexandria to join the BEF in France, landing at Marseilles on 6 April 1916, and moving to positions in Northern France, at Fromelles.
 The Battle of the Somme began on 1 July 1916, and the 1st Australian Division had been moved to the Somme, where it captured the strongly defended Pozieres Ridge.
 On 11 August 1916 David was promoted to Lance Corporal, and his Battalion were sent back to the front line, directly opposite Mouquet Farm.
 At around 14.00 on 18 August 1916, David was sent out in charge of a patrol, which had been detailed to locate the German front line at Mouquet Farm, when the patrol was surprised by a German patrol.
 David and Private Oliver Williams were killed in the ensuing firefight.
 David was buried between Pozieres and Mouquet Farm, but his grave was lost during further fighting, and today he is remembered on the Villers-Brettoneux Memorial, France.
 He was 25 years old and had left a 3-year-old son behind [My Grandfather].